 - The institution is accredited by a regional accrediting association for institutions of higher learning; and

-Program Evaluation Report (Self Study)
+Degree Program Evaluation Report (Self-Study)

 The Self-Study shall be completed and submitted by December 1 before the annual meeting in which Council is expected to review accreditation application or renewal.
-The date for submission will be provided on the EHAC Calendar and in the letter sent to the program reminding them of the reaccreditation process or accreditation process as appropriate.
+The date for submission will be provided on the EHAC Calendar and in the letter sent to the degree program reminding them of the reaccreditation process or accreditation process as appropriate.

 The EHAC staff will notify the Council that the Self-Study link is available and provide access the login portion of the EHAC website.

-After the site visit, the schedule for submission of reports and other materials is as follows:
+After the Site Visit, the schedule for submission of reports and other materials is as follows:

-- Four weeks after the site visit – Site Visitor Evaluation forms due to the office.
+- Four weeks after the Site Visit – Site Visitor Evaluation forms due to the office.

 At the Annual Meeting

 The Council then enters a private, closed door discussion and votes on accreditation.
-Program Administrators are notified promptly of the results of the vote.
+Program Directors are notified promptly of the results of the vote.
 The Council can decide to grant full or conditional accreditation as outlined in EHAC's policy document.